OpenSCvx/OpenSCvx/docs/UnderTheHood/vectorization_and_vmapping.md

 # Vectorization and Vmapping Across Decision Nodes

 This page explains how OpenSCvx internally processes symbolic problem definitions into vectorized JAX computations.
-After symbolic preprocessing and augmentation (which you've likely seen in basic usage), the library creates unified state/control vectors and applies JAX's `vmap` to evaluate dynamics across all decision nodes in parallel.
+After symbolic preprocessing and augmentation (which you've likely seen in basic usage), the library creates unified state/control vectors and applies JAX's `vmap` to evaluate dynamics and non-convex constraints across decision nodes in parallel.

 ## Processing Pipeline